Probabilistic Mission Design for Neuro-Symbolic Unmanned Aircraft Systems: Related Work

 Recent research endeavors have enhanced safety analysis and risk assessment methodologies.
-For instance, Rothwell and Patzek~\cite{RothwellPatzek2019} have contributed by employing satisfiability checks on symbolic models to verify and improve mission planning for UASs.
-In contrast, the authors of \cite{Rakotonarivo2022} highlight the importance of directly fitting the output of safety analysis and risk assessment to map or environmental data.
-More specifically, they propose to improve the visual representation and enable data exploration by displaying interactive representations of mission parameters.
-This approach improves integration with environmental data, positively impacting the effectiveness of safety analysis and risk assessment in real-world scenarios.
+For instance, Rothwell and Patzek~\cite{RothwellPatzek2019} have contributed by employing satisfiability checks on symbolic models to verify and improve mission planning for UAS.
+In contrast, Rakotonarivo et al.~\cite{Rakotonarivo2022} highlight the importance of fitting the safety analysis and risk assessment output to map or environmental data, proposing interactive visual representations and data exploration.

-Several studies, such as~\cite{Primatesta2020} and~\cite{Raballand2021}, have introduced approaches that integrate visual maps with risk models to calculate and visually represent risks associated with UAS operations.
+Similarly, Primatesta et al.~\cite{Primatesta2020} and Raballand et al.~\cite{Raballand2021} have introduced approaches that integrate visual maps with risk models to calculate and visually represent risks associated with UAS operations.
 These models prioritize risk assessment based on formal frameworks, identifying potential hazards and safety concerns, especially ground casualties and transportation network disruptions.

-Even if humans are in full control, unawareness of situations may quickly lead to life-threatening scenarios.
-Therefore, keeping the operator or pilot informed of the ongoing mission is critical.
-For example, controlled flight into terrain accounts for a significant proportion of aviation fatalities~\cite{cfit_aviation}.
+Even if humans are in complete control, unawareness of situations may quickly lead to life-threatening scenarios, with controlled flight into terrain accounting for a significant proportion of aviation fatalities~\cite{cfit_aviation}.
 For this reason, rich visualizations of the mission in progress have been developed to avoid blind spots in decision-making~\cite{visualization_aviation}.
-Inspired by air traffic management, they aim to improve flight safety by enabling operators to gain a better situational understanding and awareness of obstacles by displaying the intended trajectory and environment.
 By providing insight into the mission and its environment from information sources, operators can react to threats and optimize their behavior~\cite{gis_aviation, weather_information_impact}.

-Beyond the visual line of sight, understanding the individual agent's design goals and application domain is crucial to employing autonomous agents beyond the necessity of a fine-tuned control system.
-For instance, in agricultural applications, robots can leverage weather forecasts to plan their missions, enabling them to determine when and how to perform tasks to, e.g., avoid wet or muddy terrain~\cite{agriculture}.
-Symbolic reasoning systems are a suitable basis for an adaptable and interpretable system to formalize and verify behavior and its constraints.